Donny-Hikari/ask-terminal/README.md

 Reply> The keybindings file is "/home/username/.config/Code/User/keybindings.json".
 ```

 Chat terminal can do a lot for you and if it fails, you can ask it to fix.
-Be creative.
+Go creative.
 Some examples:

 1. Ask it to merge git branches for you.
 2. Check system status.